-- 1. Self-referrals can call BMB at: 204- 940-4259 located at 800 Selkirk Avenue in Winnipeg OR directly to Doorways Hub: 204-925-3830 located at 103-181 Higgins Avenue in Winnipeg. - 2.
-A BMB helper will meet with youth to discuss if BMB is the best option to support the candidate's short and long-term goals.
-Helpers can also assist with the completion of the Doorways Centralized Intake System if an application has not been made. - 3.
-Once accepted into BMB, youth will be assigned a youth helper and a Care Plan will be developed to highlight the short and long-term goals and required support.
-The care planning is 100 per cent driven by youth; BMB plays a mentorship role in supporting the Care Plan which is reviewed regularly by youth in conjunction with their youth helper. - 4.
-PLEASE NOTE: BMB is not a placement resource, foster care program or licensed residential care facility through the Child Protection Branch nor is designed to report to CFS mandated agencies. - 5.
-Regular meetings, communication and care planning occurs between youth, their support system and the BMB Program.
-Independent Living Skills are constantly assessed, and new plans developed to further enhance and expand independent living skills.
+- 1. Self-referrals can call: 204-925-0501 located at 800 Selkirk Avenue in Winnipeg. - 2.
+A helper will meet with youth to discuss if Wi Che Win is the best option to support the candidate's short and long-term goals. - 3.
+Once accepted, youth will be assigned a youth helper and a Care Plan will be developed to highlight the short and long-term goals and required support.
+The care planning is 100 per cent driven by youth; Wi Che Win plays a mentorship role in supporting the Care Plan which is reviewed regularly by youth in conjunction with their youth helper. - 4.
+Regular meetings, communication and care planning occurs between youth, their support system and the Wi Che Win Program.
+Independent Living Skills are constantly assessed, and new plans developed to further enhance and expand independent living skills. - 5.
+PLEASE NOTE: Wi Che Win is not a placement resource, foster care program or licensed residential care facility through the Child Protection Branch nor is designed to report to CFS mandated agencies.